latest nhpb_banner 1__compressed

 • 8656 Hwy.
 71, Austin, Texas 78735, dial (512)854-2130

-Immanuel Lutheran Church - Very limited assistance (usually $50) to help pay rent, electric bills, food, utilities gas, electric, water bills too.
-500 Immanuel Rd., Pflugerville, Texas 78660, (512)251-4168
+Immanuel Lutheran Church - Very limited assistance (usually $50) to help pay rent, light bills ,or deposits.
+There is free food, baby formula and more for gas, electric, water bills too.
+Address is 500 Immanuel Rd., Pflugerville, Texas 78660, call (512)251-4168 or (512) 251-4494

 Austin based Green Doors - The charity provides free food, grants for rental expenses to prevent evictions, and a clothing closet for the working poor and low income.
 They also can refer resident to rent subsidized housing in Travis County as well as ongoing supportive services.
 More on low income programs from Green Doors.